Sugar gets a lot of bad press, and for good reason. Too much of it increases the risk of obesity, diabetes, heart attack and stroke.

 (800) USC-CARE (800-872-2273)

 So, what does this mean for an average person’s diet?
 Well, it’s not a reason to cut back on fruits and vegetables.
 The fiber, water and general chewiness of, say, an apple or a stick of celery takes a while for the body to digest, and so the fructose hits the system slowly.
-In contrast, the fructose in a can of soda or glass of O.J. “goes straight to your bloodstream,” Page said, “because there’s nothing to slow down the absorption.”
+In contrast, the fructose in a can of soda or glass of orange juice “goes straight to your bloodstream because there’s nothing to slow down the absorption,” Page explains.

 Fructose vs. glucose vs. corn syrup vs. honey

-The kind of sugar in soft drinks is the much-demonized high fructose corn syrup.
-But any form of added sugar — sweeteners added during processing, be it white sugar, brown sugar, cane sugar, corn syrup or even honey — seems to deliver that same addictive jolt to your brain that leaves you wanting more, Page said.
+The kind of sugar found in soft drinks is high fructose corn syrup.
+But any form of added sugar — sweeteners added during processing, be it white sugar, brown sugar, cane sugar, corn syrup or even honey — seems to deliver that same addictive jolt to your brain that leaves you wanting more, Page says.
 The key word is “seems.”
 Scientists have fed sugar to animals, and found that it triggers cravings and withdrawal behaviors similar to those found with drug addiction.
 But such trials have been difficult to replicate with humans.
-“It’s very hard to control people’s access to sugar,” Page said.
+“It’s very hard to control people’s access to sugar,” Page says.

 The problem is that added sugars are everywhere.
 Not just in brownies or soda, but hidden in places you might not suspect, like ketchup, bread, salad dressing and crackers.
 Watch out particularly for yogurts with fruit flavoring or fruit at the bottom.
-“People think yogurts are healthy but they have tons of sugar,” Page said.
-For instance, a 5.3 ounce container of Trader Joe’s Nonfat Black Raspberry Greek Yogurt has 15 grams of sugar.
-Even when accounting for the naturally occurring sugars in the fruit, that’s still a hefty chunk of the recommended 25 grams of added sugar per day (or 6 teaspoons) for women, and 36 grams (or 9 teaspoons) for men.
+“People think yogurts are healthy, but they have tons of sugar,” Page details.
+For instance, a 5.3 ounce container of grocery store’s nonfat black raspberry greek yogurt has 15 grams of sugar.
+Even when accounting for the naturally occurring sugars in the fruit, that’s still a hefty chunk of the recommended 25 grams of added sugar per day (or six teaspoons) for women, and 36 grams (or nine teaspoons) for men.